YottaDB/YDBDoc/GTMMessageRecovery/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Message and Recovery Procedures Reference Manual!
+Welcome to the Messages and Recovery Procedures Reference Manual!
 =================================================================

 .. toctree::